What is Design Thinking?

 Design Thinking is sometimes described as the intersection among feasibility, viability, and desirability.

-This is sometimes also expressed as the major attributes of SDLC (Systems Development LifeCycle: Define, Design, Develop, etc.) , which kind of makes sense, too.
+“Design Thinking” is sometimes also expressed as the major attributes of SDLC (Systems Development LifeCycle: Define, Design, Develop, etc.) , which kind of makes sense, too.

-Articulation : Elucidate an Underlying Concept
+Articulation : Clarify the Concept

 Utility : Build a Useful Toolset

-Variation on a Theme : Credible Possibilities
+Variation : Credible Possibilities

 Entrepreneurship: The Value Proposition

-Collaboration : Agile Team
+Collaboration : an Agile Team

-A Functional Framework : Nuts & Bolts
+Functionality : Nuts & Bolts

 Librarianship : Organize the Infrastructure

-User/Customer Centricity : Satisfy the Audience
+User Centricity : Focus on Audience

 Community : our Implicit Connection

-The ProtoType : Guide and Model
+ProtoType : Guide and Model

 © The Communication Studio LLC